2023 Best Romance Languages Schools in Michigan

 The average amount in student loans that romance languages majors at Michigan State take out is $29,218.

-The excellent programs at Hope College helped the school earn the #3 place on this year’s ranking of the best romance languages schools in Michigan.
-Located in the small city of Holland, Hope is a private not-for-profit college with a small student population.
+A rank of #3 on this year’s list means Hope College is a great place for romance languages students.
+Located in the city of Holland, Hope is a private not-for-profit college with a small student population.

 On average, romance languages graduates from Hope take out $26,798 in student loans while working on their degree.